No matter the language, working safely

 We want workers to want to work safely — if not for themselves, for their spouses, children, or future grandchildren; for the lives and livelihoods of their coworkers.

-Likewise, we recognize to err is human; therefore, we take continual, pro-active steps to “engineer out” the potential for risk.
+We also recognize, however, that to err is human; therefore, we take continual, proactive steps to “engineer out” the potential for risk.
 This includes actively leveraging our Risk Management Information System to predict trends in risk and train/alter our process to prevent incidents before they occur.

 OneLife is designed to give a face to the critical, personal decisions workers must face daily by pinpointing the technical (e.g., lack of training), behavioral (e.g., rushing through work), and personal (e.g., language barriers) aspects impacting proper safety performance.
 By focusing on these aspects via targeted measures, we’re aiming to create a workforce that is personally engaged, empowered, and committed to eliminating injuries.